The Get Movin' Crew News

-Below we have provided some tricks and tips to help boost local sponsorship for your Fun Run.
-Check them out and let us know ways that you have connected with local businesses and organizations to support your fundraiser!
+Below we have provided some tips to help boost local sponsorship for your fundraiser.

 Why Local Sponsorship?

 Why local sponsorship?
-Because your Fun Run is a fundraiser that the community wants to get behind, you just have to show them how!
+Because your Fun Run or Athon is a fundraiser that the community wants to get behind, you just have to show them how!

 When to Contact Local Sponsors